-This is the first of two modules that form your final design project.
-In conjunction with the Major Design Project and Dissertation modules, it offers the opportunity to demonstrate your learning through a single design project of appropriate scale and ambition.
-You will develop a strategy the redevelopment and reuse of a selected site, looking at site analysis, feasibility and concept development leading to the development of a brief for a suitable building programme.
+The whole year provides you with an opportunity to demonstrate your learning, creativity and professionalism through the development of a single design project of appropriate scale and ambition.
+Typically students select from a given site or set of sites and develop a strategy for its redevelopment and reuse.
+This module concentrates on site selection, analysis, feasibility, and concept development leading to the development of a brief for a suitable building programme.
 This brief is then developed into a three-dimensional organisational and conceptual strategy for the building.

 You are required to embark on an intense process of investigation, reflection, and writing in order to produce a 6,000 word illustrated dissertation.
 In the first semester you are required to choose and develop a research topic and immerse yourself in an area that has specific interest to you relating to an aspect of architecture, interiors, and design.
 This research informs the work undertaken in your Major Project, which leads to the creation of the final design project.
 Following the submission of a formal proposal document, you will develop a first draft of at least 3,000 words comprising an introduction, literature review and some chapter outlines.

 The module aims at building an understanding of the administrative, financial and marketing issues involved in setting up your own design business.
 You will have the opportunity to create a brand idea and graphic identity, aimed at different types of audiences you might encounter as a designer and develop your abilities to compete successfully in this market internationally.